epiphronquant/HKEX_shortsell/README.md

 3. We only examine companies that are still listed on HKEX
 4. We do NOT examine ETFs
 5. We do NOT examine stocks on the NASDAQ-AMEX pilot program
-6. Market Cap is of November 24th
+6. Market Cap is of Dec 12th

 **Data Sources**